baronet2/baronet2.github.io/content/home/publications.md

 # Order that this section appears on the page.
 weight: 60

-title: Last publications
+title: Publications
-# subtitle: 'See also my [Google Scholar](https://scholar.google.com/citations?user=jxApK7gAAAAJ&hl=en).'
+subtitle: 'See also my [Google Scholar](https://scholar.google.ca/citations?user=p9-yqaMAAAAJ&hl=en).'

 content:
   # Filter on criteria